Things To Do While Waiting

 - One Sentence Stories: Start with an intriguing concept, and take turns, seeing what ridiculous and interesting paths it leads you down.

-- Two Words Per Turn: Inspired by a British Improv troupe, agree on an idea for a letter: the sender, receiver, and topic.
+- Two Words Per Turn: Inspired by Shoot From The Hip, a British Improv troupe, agree on an idea for a letter: the sender, receiver, and topic.
 Compose it together, two words per person per turn.

 Want more?
 Though they aren't specifically games to play while waiting, The Art Of Noticing by Rob Walker is full of creative exercises for finding creative inspiration and delighting in the mundane.
 I'd also recommend the accompanying newsletter of the same name.